nzzdev/Storytelling-Styleguide/pages/maps/guidelines.md

 src: "assets/World_Robinson@1x.png 1x, assets/World_Robinson@2x.png 2x"
 ```

+#### 2. Switzerland
+For maps of Switzerland, we use **CH1903+ / LV95**.

-#### Use of geodata
+## Use of Geo Data
-When drawing lines or shapes on maps, we use geodata from reliable sources.
-We don't draw on maps by hand unless we can be absolutely sure that accuracy won't be an issue (e.g. highlighting a football stadium on a city map by drawing a polygon around it is fine).
+When drawing lines or shapes on maps, we use geo data from reliable sources.
+We don't draw maps by hand unless we can be absolutely sure that accuracy won't be an issue (e.g. highlighting a football stadium on a city map by drawing a polygon around it is fine).
+Please refer to [the No Data, No Chart guidelines](https://nzzdev.github.io/Storytelling-Styleguide/#/charts-guidelines?a=no-data-no-chart) for further clarification.